Administration and supervision of the national pension scheme

 National pensions are financed by public funds.
-Until 2010, national pensions were partly funded by employer contributions.
+Up to 2010, national pensions were partly funded by employer contributions.

-The Social Insurance Institution functions as the contact institution for pension applications coming to Finland from abroad, while the Finnish Centre for Pensions handles and transmits pension applications sent by residents in Finland to other EU/EEA and social security agreement countries.
+Kela is also the contact institution for pension applications sent to Finland from abroad, while the Finnish Centre for Pensions handles and transmits pension applications sent by residents in Finland to other EU/EEA and social security agreement countries.